moaburke/RETHINK/README.md

 </div>
 <br>

 **RE:THINK** is a comprehensive mental health tracking application designed to help users reflect on their emotional and mental well-being.
-This project was developed during my final year at **HAL College of Technology and Design**, where I studied Information Processing Programming.
+This project was developed during my final year at **HAL Tokyo College of Technology and Design**, where I studied Information Processing Programming.

 The app is designed **in Japanese** to cater to Japanese-speaking users and includes features to track and analyze daily moods, emotions, activities, and sleep patterns, while providing tools such as a calendar and statistical insights.